 NCCA has an Audit and Risk Committee (ARC) comprising four Council members and one external member, with financial and audit expertise.
-The external member was chairperson of the ARC in 2019.
 The ARC is independent of the management of the organisation.
 In particular, the Committee seeks to ensure that the internal control systems including audit activities are monitored actively and independently.
-The ARC met six times in 2020.
+The ARC met 8 times in 2021.